Montreal Protocol: Hydrofluorocarbons (HFCs)

-On 1 January 2019 the Kigali Amendment to the Montreal Protocol came into force.
+On 1 January 2019, the Kigali Amendment to the Montreal Protocol came into force.
 Under the Kigali Amendment countries promised to reduce the use of hydrofluorocarbons (HFCs) by more than 80% over the next 30 years.
 By 27 December 2018, 65 countries had ratified the Amendment.
+As of 31 October 2024, 160 states and the European Union have ratified the Amendment.

 Produced mostly in developed countries, hydrofluorocarbons (HFCs) replaced CFCs and HCFCs.
 HFCs pose no harm to the ozone layer because, unlike CFCs and HCFCs, they do not contain chlorine.
 They are, however, greenhouse gases, with a high global warming potential (GWP), comparable to that of CFCs and HCFCs.
 In 2009, a study calculated that a fast phasedown of high-GWP HFCs could potentially prevent the equivalent of up to 8.8 Gt CO_{2}-eq per year in emissions by 2050.
 A proposed phasedown of HFCs was hence projected to avoid up to 0.5C of warming by 2100 under the high-HFC growth scenario, and up to 0.35C under the low-HFC growth scenario.
 Recognizing the opportunity presented for fast and effective phasing down of HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, with the U.S., Canada, and Mexico following with a similar proposal in 2010.